pixelsign/html5-device-mockups/README.md

                 - Select color
                         - Note: not all devices support multiple colors

-                - Copy / paste the HTML to your porjects HTML source code
+                - Copy / paste the HTML to your projects HTML source code

 *STEP 3)*